spaceship-prompt/spaceship-prompt/README.md

 ### Elixir (`elixir`)

-Elixir section is shown only in directories that contain `Gemfile`, or `Rakefile`, or any other file with `.rb` extension.
+Elixir section is shown only in directories that contain `mix.exs`, or any other file with `.ex` or `.exs` extension.
 If the current elixir version is the same as the version set in `SPACESHIP_ELIXIR_DEFAULT_VERSION`, the elixir section will be hidden.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |